alekhyaramisetti01/Ecommerce_Analytics_Dashboard/README.md

 This project simulates a real-world e-commerce business scenario, focusing on analyzing sales performance, customer demand, cancellation rates, and supply-chain efficiency using cleaned transaction data from multiple sources.

+📥 The raw dataset was originally downloaded from **Kaggle**, then transformed and structured for analysis using Python and SQL.

 ---

 ## 📁 Folder Structure